goschtl/zope/zope2book/trunk/source/ZopeArchitecture.rst

 managers can use "SQL Method" objects without being able to change them or even view their source.
-You can also set restrictions so that a user can only create certain kinds of objects, for instance, "Folders" and "DTML Documents," but not "SQL Methods" or other objects.
+You can also set restrictions so that a user can only create certain kinds of objects, for instance, "Folders" and "Page Templates," but not "SQL Methods" or other objects.

 Zope provides the capability to manage users through the web via